 It totally depends on the recipe!
 This recipe is made with incredibly simple ingredients and are full of healthy fats, protein, fiber and low in sugar.

 Generally, you want to look for a recipe that has minimal ingredients, no refined sugars and a good balance of fats and protein.
-This recipe fits the bill!
+This recipe fits the bill so I would definitely call them healthy.

 Follow along on on instagram and subscribe to my email list for more recipes and updates.
 Leave a comment and rating below if you try this recipe and let us know how it turns out!